emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    half of the peak-to-peak amplitude of a periodic voltage perturbation within a single time period, with respect to a reference potential value
 IUPAC Reference:
    https://doi.org/10.1351/goldbook.A00311
+Comment:
+   For Electrochemical Impedance Spectroscopy, the Peak Potential Amplitude is usually small, (normally 5 to 10 mV).

 .. raw:: html